beac0n/velocity-manager/README.md

 ## Using the online version

-Since this app has absolutely no backend dependencies at all (data is stored in the browser), you can just the the app on github: http://beac0n.github.io/velocity-manager
+Since this app has absolutely no backend dependencies at all (data is stored in the browser), you can just use the app on github: http://beac0n.github.io/velocity-manager